Azure/Azure-Verified-Modules/docs/content/contributing/terraform/_index.md

 Below is the directory and file structure expected for each AVM Terraform repository/module.
 See template repo [here](https://github.com/Azure/terraform-azurerm-avm-template).

-- `tests/` - (for unit tests and additional E2E/integration if required - e.g. tflint etc.)
+- `tests/` - (for unit tests and additional tests if required - e.g. tflint etc.)
+  - `unit/` - (optional, may use further sub-directories if required)
 - `modules/` - (for sub-modules only if used)
 - `examples/` - (all examples must deploy without successfully without requiring input - these are customer facing)
+  - `defaults` - (minimum/required parameters/variables only, heavy reliance on the default values for other parameters/variables)
+  - `<other folders for examples as required>`
 - `/...` - (Module files that live in the root of module directory)
   - `_header.md` - (required for documentation generation)
   - `_footer.md` - (required for documentation generation)